Are You Overwhelmed by Your Many Gifts and Talents?

 For many, life would be easier if it came in a 2-piece puzzle – just snap those 2 pieces together and BOOM!
 Life is all figured out.

-But, God has graciously given many of us not just 1 gift, but an arsenal of gift and talent puzzle pieces.
-For example, not only can you write, sing, or cook, but you can act, dance, draw, manage, play an instrument, organize, fix stuff – the list goes on!
+But, God has graciously given many of us not just 1 gift, but an arsenal of gifts and talents as puzzle pieces.
+For example, not only can you write, sing, or cook, but you can act, dance, draw, manage, play an instrument, organize, administrate, fix stuff – the list goes on!

-And, when you’re actually good at all or most of your gifts, you may find yourself overwhelmed and stuck – not knowing which gift or talent to pour energy into and when.
+When you’re actually good at all or most of your gifts and talents, you may find yourself overwhelmed or stuck – not knowing which gift or talent to pour energy into and when.

-This stagnation and frustration drives some to depression or withdrawal.
+This stagnation and frustration drives many into depression or withdrawal.
 It can keep you from manifesting God’s picture of purpose and destiny for your life.

-Perhaps grandma’s strategy for tackling a plethora of possibilities will help.
+Perhaps my Grandma’s strategy for tackling a plethora of possibilities will help.
 Let’s take a look.